April 9, 2024

 Using DEXA Data to Mitigate Health Risks

 The data obtained from a DEXA scan enables a tailored approach to reducing visceral fat through targeted dietary strategies, exercise plans, and lifestyle changes.
-For example, a diet rich in fiber and low in trans fats, combined with regular aerobic exercise, has been shown to significantly reduce visceral fat.
+For example, a diet rich in fiber and low in trans fats, combined with regular aerobic exercise, has been shown to reduce visceral fat.
 By basing health interventions on accurate, individualized DEXA data, individuals can significantly enhance their chances of reducing their visceral fat levels, thus decreasing their risk of associated health conditions.

 Tailored Benefits for Different Demographics